Last updated on June 27, 2025.

 - DNS Zone files

-Open Web
+Open web

 Cyber criminals rely heavily on brand impersonation to set up legitimate-looking websites and steal customer credentials.
 Because of the extensive nature of brand misrepresentation on the open web, effective digital brand protection requires consuming data from a robust set of intelligence sources fine-tuned to accurately detect relevant, actionable brand mentions and variations.
 In addition, security teams should apply anti-evasion technologies to ensure detection of malicious campaigns that might otherwise go unidentified.

-Social Media
+Social media

-The rapid sharing nature and broad customer base of social media platforms poses an increasingly substantial risk to targeted brands.
-Victims of a social media attack can face brand damage and fraud losses with lasting effects.
+social media attack can face brand damage and fraud losses with lasting effects.
 Proactive brand protection measures require advanced and continuous threat monitoring across a broad range of sites including:

-- Highly-trafficked social platforms
+- Highly trafficked social platforms

 - Repositories